CISMM/NetworkExtractor/apps/NetworkExtractor/installer/licenses/README.txt

-Fibrin Analysis is a program for segmenting and analyzing confocal images of fibrin networks.
+Network is a program for segmenting and analyzing images of fibrous networks such as fibrin or collagen.